MileHacker Logo

 Bicycle Infrastructure & Safety

 • Shared Roadway: Cycling is permitted, but no dedicated bike lanes.
-Cyclists share the two-lane road with motor vehicles.
+Cyclists share both-lane road with motor vehicles.

-• Challenges: Constant elevation changes, long climbs, steep descents, and numerous tunnels make it a challenging cycling route.
+• Challenges: Constant elevation changes, long climbs, steep descents, and numerous tunnels turn it into a challenging cycling route.

 • Visibility: Cyclists should use a bright bicycle light (front and rear) and wear reflective gear, especially in tunnels or low light conditions.